Home » By Course » Desserts » Dad’s Peanut Butter Cup Cookies

 • Chill the dough if it feels too soft.
 Even 20 minutes helps prevent excessive spreading and improves texture.

 • Add extra peanut butter cups on top.
-Press a few pieces into each dough ball before baking for bakery-style presentation.
+Press a few pieces into each dough ball before baking for a bakery-style presentation.

 How to Store This Recipe